sebelga/gstore-node/README.md

 ### findAround()
 `Model.findAround(property, value, settings, callback)`

-Easily find entities before or after an entity based on a property and a value.
+Find entities before or after an entity based on a property and a value.
 **settings** is an object that contains *either* "before" or "after" with the number of entities to retreive.
 You can also override the "simplifyResult" global queries setting.

 ```